Finishing Butcher Block: Lessons From Installing My Own

 When to Refinish

-Even with good maintenance, you will eventually need to sand everything down and start over.
-My counters needed it after about four years – lots of knife marks, some water damage near the sink, general wear and tear.
+Even with good maintenance, you’ll eventually need to sand everything down and start over.
+My counters needed it after about four years — lots of knife marks, some water damage near the sink, general wear and tear from daily life.

 Final Thoughts